microsoft/PowerToys/README.md

 ### Text Extractor

-- Improve behavior for CJK languages by not adding spaces for some characters that don't need it.
+- Improve behavior for CJK languages by not adding spaces for some characters that don't need them.
 Thanks [@AO2233](https://github.com/AO2233)!
 - OCR language can now be picked in the right-click context menu.

 ### Video Conference Mute